hanshakaijin/hanshakaijin.github.io/10turntshirt.md

 A long time ago, a certain city in a certain country was destroyed by a pandemic of a new virus.
 You have been dispatched to an abandoned virus laboratory in a certain city as an investigation team of the World Health Organization's Special Task Force for Infectious Diseases.
 You found a T-shirt in the deepest clean room of the laboratory.
 The T-shirt was printed with the words "THE 10TH TURN TO DIE," so you all felt fear.
 Although the team members wondered its effectiveness, but they concluded that someone actually had to wear it and experiment with it.
 "I don't like to wear it!"
 The team members cried out.
 Then, the ruthless voice of the WHO Director-General echoed.

-Who loses by rock-paper-scissors, wear it!
-In doing so, all questions will be answered.
+"Who loses by rock-paper-scissors, wear it!
+In doing so, all questions will be answered."

 You team members looked at each other and silently raised your fists...